MaskingTechnology/designsystem/README.md

 import '@maskingtech/designsystem/style.css';

 <DesignSystem>
-    {/* elements and components here */}
+    {/* layout, elements and components here */}
 </DesignSystem>
 ```

-The list of elements, components, and customization options can be found in the [documentation](docs/README.md).
+The list of layouts, elements, components, and customization options can be found in the [documentation](docs/README.md).